 Cambodia is a constitutional monarchy.
 The King, Norodom Sihamoni, is the Head of State.
 The Prime Minister is appointed by the King from the representatives of the party holding the majority of seats in the National Assembly.
 The Council of Ministers (Cabinet) is formed by members of the governing party.

-Cambodia's national election was held on 29 July 2018.
-On 30 July 2018, the Minister for Foreign Affairs, Julie Bishop, issued a media release on Cambodia’s electoral process.
+Cambodia's last national election was held on 29 July 2018.
+On 30 July 2018, the then Minister for Foreign Affairs, Julie Bishop, issued a media release on Cambodia's electoral process, which followed a 12 November 2017 media release on the political situation in Cambodia.

 There are periodic reports of human rights violations and political intimidation in Cambodia.
 The Australian Embassy closely monitors political developments and the human rights situation in Cambodia and raises issues of concern directly with the Cambodian Government.